LiskArchive/lisk-core/qa/README.md

 ## Pre-Installation

-The next section details the prerequisites to install Lisk Core Qa External from source.
+The next section details the prerequisites to install Lisk Core QA from source.

 ### System Install

 ### [Git](https://github.com/git/git)

-Used for cloning and updating Lisk Core Qa External
+Used for cloning and updating Lisk Core QA

 * Ubuntu: